jackpal/jackpal.github.io/_posts/2022-02-13-Tailscale_and_Tablo.md

 + The Tailscale admin console was amazingly clear and responsive.
 + The Tailscale app error messages were excellent.
 They held my hand through the installation process.
   (Things like explaining that I needed to enable port forwarding, and giving the commands to use.)
++ The Debian Live CD recognized all the hardware necessary to connect to the Internet.
-+ Once configured, the Tablo remote streaming software worked well.
++ Once configured, the Tablo remote connect streaming software worked well.

 Things that did not go so well: